makerdao/community/governance/governance-and-risk-meetings/README.md

 - How do we measure positive and negative externalities?
 - What is 'risk'?
 How do we measure and manage it?
 - How do we move towards Gradual Decentralisation?
-- How to we foster healthy debate?
+- How do we foster a healthy debate?

-In these weekly calls we will be learning together from some of the smartest people in the space.
+In these weekly calls, we will be learning together from some of the smartest people in the space.

 If you have an interest in helping Maker evolve over the next few years, please sit in and take part in shaping the future of our DAO.